gallant-dev/rotcrier/README.md

 Users can give a shit about the Comment and help it rise to the top.

-## Rotcrier was made using a React front end, and a Nodejs/Express back-end.
+## Rotcrier was made using a React front-end, and a Nodejs/Express back-end.

 ## Available Scripts